 Let’s top the list with the number one “no-no” in my book

 I get it.
 You have exhausted yourself and achieved both a physical and emotional level of satisfaction.
-So why is this such a problem.
-The thing is that you and your significant other have engaged in a very satisfying act.
+So why is this such a problem?
+The thing is that you and your significant other have engaged in a very satisfying activity.
 During the act, both of you were able to experience a number of positive feelings.
 In essence, you both have some sort of mini-story to tell.
 Instead of falling asleep after sex, discuss what just took place.
-Feel comfortable to let your partner in on what you enjoyed about the romantic experience versus rolling over for a snore session.
+Feel comfortable letting your partner in on what you enjoyed about the romantic experience versus rolling over for a snore session.

 Facebook can wait.
 Instagram can wait.
 Pinterest can wait.
 Twitter can wait.
 All of your social media networks can wait on you.
 Trust me.
 What is the worst thing that would happen?
 Let me guess, you will have to scroll a bit longer than normal to catch up on the news feed.
 I like to tell clients to consider that they just had one of their best romantic performances.
 I mean, it was a moment to remember.
 Right after you wrap up, your partner roles over and logs onto Facebook.
 WHAT!
 NO!
 That is not sexy nor does that feel good on an emotional level.

 Your bed should be your special sanction.
 As a parent to an extremely hyperactive bundle of joy and two dogs, I can be transparent in providing a direct testimony.
 It is important and beneficial to communicate with your partner to create boundaries.
 The two of you should be on the same page as to what the rules are in your bedroom and with sex.
 Okay, so with the subject of “what not to do after sex”, do not open your doors to the kids or pets after sex.
 Communicate with your partner as to when would be an appropriate time to do so.